The ability to surprise yourself is a wonderful gift.

-In 2010 I went through a really hard break up.
+I recently went through a really hard break up.
 I’d moved across the country to New Mexico to be with a man that I thought I would marry.
-Instead, after two years of sharing a house and dogs - a life together- we decided to part ways.
+Instead, after two years of sharing a house and dogs – a life together- we decided to part ways.

 I was devastated.

 I was far from home and had made the cardinal mistake of putting all of my eggs in one basket – I had few friends that were mine and not ours, I hadn’t developed many hobbies independent of him.
 Essentially I’d fully and whole-heartedly intertwined my life with someone else’s, and when the relationship ended, I was left with pieces.

 I moved out of our house into a small apartment with a girl I met on Craigslist, a stranger.
 I refused to hang anything on the walls, so wary of settling into anything after such a big upheaval.
 The only furniture I owned was a couch, which I traded with a friend for a bed.

 Those first few weeks on my own were some of the hardest in my life.
 I remember a month after moving out boasting to a friend that I knew things were getting better because I’d moved the Cheezit box from under my bed covers to the bedside table.
 Things were looking up.

 I reference this time in my life because it was a pivotal moment for me.
 Before this turning point, my life had been smooth sailing.
 I’d gotten into college easily, my first job came quickly after graduation.
 The move across the country was challenging, but even I didn’t pick the location – I went along with my boyfriend at the time.